William Houison Craufurd: Work as a Church of Scotland elder

 Craufurd occupied the chair at Bible Society and missionary meetings in Edinburgh, and joined with Dr Andrew Thomson in the defence of pure Bible circulation.
 He also enrolled himself in the ranks of Anti-patronage, a cause which in those days was treated with ridicule and scorn.
 As an elder of the church, he sat for nearly sixty years in the General Assembly, and although his voice was seldom heard in the discussions, his influence and vote were consistent.

 At the Disruption

 At the Disruption, along with several other elders and a considerable following of the people, he left the Low Church of Kilmarnock, and attached himself to the Free High Church, in which for twenty-eight years, till the day of his death, he continued to bear office.
 In everything connected with the congregation he took the deepest interest.
 The Sustentation Fund especially was financially supported, and he made the Deacons' Courts of the various congregations in which his properties were situated the channel of communication.

-Later in life he was requested by his numerous friends to sit for his portrait, was hung in Craufurdland Castle.
+Later in life he was requested by his numerous friends to sit for his portrait, which was hung in Craufurdland Castle.
 The Presbytery of Irvine, whose representative in the General Assembly he had been for fifty years, invited him to a public entertainment to celebrate his official jubilee.